Isaac Asimov wrote or edited so many books that the number can swallow the man.

 That trajectory matters because Asimov belonged to a particular immigrant-Jewish American pattern: upward mobility through reading, discipline, and intense respect for knowledge.
 He also belonged to the generation for whom science felt like both a profession and a civic language.

 Boston University's 2020 reflection on why his work still speaks to readers stresses another part of the story.
-Asimov was not only a novelist.
-He was one of the great explainers of modern science for general audiences.
+Asimov was a novelist and one of the great explainers of modern science for general audiences.
 That side of him shaped the fiction too.
 Even at his most imaginative, he liked clarity.

 The robot stories mattered because they made technology ethical